exaco/laravel-octane-dockerfile/README.md

 | Scheduler             | `scheduler`      | Executes scheduled tasks at defined intervals.        |
 | Worker                | `worker`         | A dedicated worker for background processing.        |
 | Reverb                | `reverb`         | Facilitates real-time communication with Laravel Echo.        |

+## Production-Ready Docker Compose

+For a complete production environment, this repository includes a `docker-compose.production.yml` file to orchestrate a full stack of services.
+This setup is security-hardened and provides a comprehensive solution for deploying and managing your application.

+The orchestrated containers include:

+- **Application:** Your Laravel Octane application running in http mode to serve web requests.
+- **Horizon:** A dedicated container for running Laravel Horizon to manage your Redis queues.
+- **Scheduler:** A container responsible for executing Laravel's scheduled tasks.
+- **Database:** A PostgreSQL container for your application's database.
+- **pgAdmin & pghero:** Web-based tools for managing your PostgreSQL database and monitoring its performance.
+- **Backup Service:** A container that performs automated backups of your database to ensure data safety.
+- **System Monitoring:** Includes Glances and Netdata containers to provide real-time insights and monitoring for your entire infrastructure.
+- **Prometheus:** A powerful time-series database used for collecting metrics from your application and the host system.
+- **Grafana:** A leading open-source platform for monitoring and observability, used to visualize the metrics collected by Prometheus in beautiful dashboards.

+This comprehensive stack provides a robust and observable environment for your production application.

 ## Prerequisites